 LIONS INTERNATIONAL CONTESTS: The Association holds contests for photos, websites, banners, newsletters, trading pins, Peace Poster and more.
 Full information is available on the association website.
 Entries are usually required to be received by International by May 1st of each Lions Year.

-SECTION ELEVEN: GMT/GLT
+SECTION ELEVEN: GAT

 Chairs are appointed for a one-year term by the district governor.
-The purpose of the committees is to further the interests of the district by membership development, extension of new clubs, the retention of existing members, hold leadership development programs; offer orientation to clubs and new members and to develop family and women’s membership growth.
+The purpose of the committee is to further the interests of the district by membership development, extension of new clubs, the retention of existing members, hold leadership development programs; offer orientation to clubs and new members and to develop family and women’s membership growth.

 The committee shall meet four (4) times per year or as necessary; and shall be available to present programs at convention, seminars, and region/zone meetings and to individual clubs.
 Upon request of the district governor, the committee may conduct the Certified Guiding Lions Program, and, provide support for the incoming officers training.